Ethanol: Death Sentence for 2 Stroke Engines

 In a typical scenario (regular gas with oil), the lubricating molecules in the oil adhere to the metal components inside of the engine.
 However, when ethanol is introduced into the gas, it forms a type of barrier between the molecules and the metal components.
 This prevents the oil from adequately sticking.
 And as you already know, when oil doesn’t stick, bad things happen to your engine.

-Ethanol Corrodes & Dissolves Various Plastic & Rubber Components.
+Ethanol Corrodes & Dissolves Various Plastic & Rubber Components

 Ethanol can soften plastics and degrade rubber.
 Therefore, if there are any rubber o-rings or gaskets located on your bike, there’s the possibility that ethanol-blended gas will eventually eat through these parts if left in the bike when stored.

-Ethanol Causes Hotter Operating Temperatures In 2-Strokes.
+Ethanol Causes Hotter Operating Temperatures In 2-Strokes

 Studies performed by the Department of Energy showed that ethanol-blended gas (specifically E15 octane) caused hotter operating temperatures than regular gasoline when used in two-stroke engines.
 Also, they noticed that the engine ran inconsistently throughout and even found that some engine parts failed.

-Ethanol-blended Gas Has A Lower Fuel Economy Than Regular Gasoline.
+Ethanol-blended Gas Has A Lower Fuel Economy Than Regular Gasoline

-Edmunds.com published a study in 2007 where they tested the effects of blended gasoline (E85) on fuel economy as compared to regular gasoline.
+Edmunds.com published a study in 2007 where they tested the effects of ethanol-blended gasoline (E85) on fuel economy as compared to regular gasoline.
 In the study, researchers made two separate round trips from San Diego to Las Vegas and back in a 2007 Chevrolet Tahoe LT.
 They used regular gasoline for the first trip and E85 gasoline for the second trip.

-The results from the study were staggering:
+The results of the study were staggering:

 With regular gasoline, the entire trip used 36.5 gallons of gasoline.
 They achieved an average fuel economy of 18.3 mpg, and cost $124.66 with the average price per gallon being $3.42.

-With E85 gasoline, the entire trip took 50 gallons of gasoline.
+With ethanol E85 gasoline, the entire trip took 50 gallons of gasoline.
 They achieved an average fuel economy of 13.5 mpg, and cost $154.29 with the average price per gallon being $3.09.

 That’s almost a 5-mpg difference with nearly a $30 price difference.
 Not to mention that the average price per gallon was $.33 more for regular gasoline.